RenXuDong666/LPCNet/README.md

    First extract the model files nnet_data.h and nnet_data.c
    ```
    ./dump_lpcnet.py lpcnet15_384_10_G16_64.h5
+   ./generate.sh
    ```

-   and move the generated nnet_data.* files to the src/ directory.
-   Then you just need to rebuild the software and use lpcnet_demo as explained above.
+   #Then you just need to rebuild the software and use lpcnet_demo as explained above.

 # Speech Material for Training